Financial stocks help Britain's FTSE bounce back

 However, gains were curtailed after Federal Reserve Chair Janet Yellen said that the Fed should be able to gradually adjust monetary policy thanks to strength in the U.S. economy, despite growing concerns over global growth.

-The blue-chip FTSE 100 index rose 40.11 points, or 0.7 percent to 5,672.30 by the close.
-Concerns over growth had seen the index fall more than 1 percent in the previous session, and the benchmark index is down nearly 9 percent so far this year.
+The blue-chip FTSE 100 index rose 40.24 points, or 0.7 percent to 5,672.43 by 1457 GMT after concerns over growth saw the index fall more than 1 percent in the previous session.
+The benchmark index is down nearly 9 percent so far this year.

 Press reports said Deutsche Bank and Credit Suisse were taking measures to reassure the market following recent falls.